malvi-aditya/Credit-Card-Fraud-Detection/README.md

 2. Isolation Forest

 We fit both the models (one at a time) on the data and try to predict fraud cases.

+The Dataset is available on kaggle as creditcards.csv.